-We’ve all experienced that after-Thanksgiving rush of shopping, baking, planning and traveling that create added stress this time of year.
-You may also be feeling the extra burden of circumstances surrounding the COVID-19 pandemic.
-All of these factors can add up and create a stress-filled holiday season.
+We’ve all experienced that after-Thanksgiving rush of shopping, baking, planning and traveling that creates added stress this time of year.
+All of these factors can add up to a stress-filled holiday season.

 In the midst of all the craziness, it’s important to continue taking time to prioritize your physical and emotional health.
-See below for some tips on ways you can take care of yourself and reduce stress during the holidays.
+See below for some tips on ways you can take care of yourself and reduce holiday stress.

 Take care of your body